karatelabs/karate/README.md

   ]
 }
 """
-# normal 'equality' match. note the wildcard '*' in the JSONPath (returns an array)
+# normal 'equality' match. note the wildcard '*' in the JsonPath (returns an array)
 Then match cat.rivals[*].id == [23, 42]

 # when inspecting a json array, 'contains' just checks if the expected items exist